Prasophyllum bagoense

-Prasophyllum bagoense, commonly known as the Bago leek orchid, is a species of orchid endemic to a small area of southern New South Wales.
+Prasophyllum bagoense, commonly known as Bago leek orchid, is a species of orchid endemic to a small area of southern New South Wales.
 It has a single tubular, green leaf and up to thirty scented, pale tawny green flowers on a flowering stem.
 It grows in subalpine grassland in a single population near Tumbarumba.

 Description

 Prasophyllum bagoense is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped leaf, 250-350 mm long and 3-4 mm wide with a purplish-red base.
 Between fifteen and thirty fragrant flowers are crowded along a flowering spike 250-400 mm high.
 The flowers are pale tawny green and 8-11 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is narrow egg-shaped to lance-shaped, 6-7.5 mm long, about 3 mm wide and turned downwards.
 The lateral sepals are linear to lance-shaped and about 7 mm long.
 The petals are linear, about 7 mm long, 1 mm wide and spread widely apart from each other.
 The labellum is broadly lance-shaped to egg-shaped, about 6 mm long, turns upwards with its tip projecting between the lateral sepals and has a wavy edge.
 Flowering occurs from December to January, usually after fire the previous summer.